fadellasrg/REST-API/README.md

 ```
 $ npm run deploy
 ```
+- It will create a new .serverless folder.
-- You will get your new endpoints.
+- If successfull, you will get your new endpoints.
 - Before run it, set up enironment variables in AWS Lambda function.
 - Click on your lambda function that has been created.
 - Click configuration and then choose Environment Variables.